Published on Monday, 14 April 2014

 Yes.
 As explained in the answer to question 1 above, the hydrocarbons located within Colombian territory are property of the Colombian state.

-The ANH and Ecopetrol require companies wishing to enter into new contracts or to be assigned interests in existing contracts for the exploration and production of hydrocarbons (including contracts signed by Ecopetrol prior to 2004) to evidence certain minimum financial, technical and operational capacities.
+The ANH and Ecopetrol require companies wishing to enter into new contracts or to be assigned interests in existing contracts for the exploration and production of hydrocarbons (including contracts signed by Ecopetrol prior to 2004) to evidence certain minimum financial, legal, technical operational and environmental capacities.
+Such capacities vary depending on the type of reservoir targeted by the interested party; being the most difficult to meet those needed to operate and target deep-water and unconventional resources.

 What are the regulatory agencies charged with regulating oil and gas activities?